Static variable

 In computer programming, a static variable is a variable that has been allocated "statically", meaning that its lifetime (or "extent") is the entire run of the program.
 This is in contrast to shorter-lived automatic variables, whose storage is stack allocated and deallocated on the call stack; and in contrast to dynamically allocated objects, whose storage is allocated and deallocated in heap memory.

 Variable lifetime is contrasted with scope (where a variable can be used): "global" and "local" refer to scope, not lifetime, but scope often implies lifetime.
 In many languages, global variables are always static, but in some languages they are dynamic, while local variables are generally automatic, but may be static.

 In general, static memory allocation is the allocation of memory at compile time, before the associated program is executed, unlike dynamic memory allocation or automatic memory allocation where memory is allocated as required at run time.

+The static keyword is used in C and related languages both for static variables and other concepts.
+In Rust, an object's lifetime can be marked static using the static keyword or with a &'static lifetime annotation.

 History

 Static variables date at least to ALGOL 60 (1960), where they are known as own variables:

 A declaration may be marked with the additional declarator own.
 This has the following effect: upon a re-entry into the block, the values of own quantities will be unchanged from their values at the last exit, while the values of declared variables that are not marked with own is undefined.